Measuring Prosody Diversity in Zero-Shot TTS: A New Metric, Benchmark, and Exploration: Metric

 \textbf{Discussion}\quad \ours{} is designed to be representation-agnostic.
-We instantiated it with semantic tokens~\cite{discretespeech} for following reasons: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=1pt] \item Semantic tokens obtained by $k$-means clustering of SSL representations from HuBERT~\cite{hubert} and WavLM~\cite{wavlm} have been demonstrated to effectively capture prosodic information~\cite{prosodydiscretespeech}. \item Supervised semantic tokens from S3Tokenizer~\cite{cosyvoice, cosyvoice2, cosyvoice3} are not considered, since the introduction of sequence-level ASR loss like CTC~\cite{CTC} tends to distort token duration information. \item Acoustic tokens from EnCodec~\cite{encodec} are not considered, as they retain low-level signal details that are not relevant to prosody. \item Operation weights can be tuned to perceptual sensitivity.
-Based on listening tests showing more sensitivity to intonation and word stress than to pause duration, we increase $w_{\mathrm{sub}}$ to 1.2 while keeping $w_{\mathrm{ins}}$ and $w_{\mathrm{del}}$ at 1.
-The weighted edit distance can be interpreted as the minimum perceptually prosodic modifications needed to transform one speech into another at the discrete level. \end{itemize}
+We instantiated it with semantic tokens~\cite{discretespeech} for following reasons: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item Semantic tokens obtained by $k$-means clustering of SSL representations from HuBERT~\cite{hubert} and WavLM~\cite{wavlm} have been demonstrated to effectively capture prosodic information~\cite{prosodydiscretespeech}. \item Supervised semantic tokens from S3Tokenizer~\cite{cosyvoice, cosyvoice2, cosyvoice3} are not considered, since the introduction of sequence-level ASR loss like CTC~\cite{CTC} tends to distort token duration information. \item Acoustic tokens from EnCodec~\cite{encodec} are not considered, as they retain low-level signal details that are not relevant to prosody. \item Operation weights can be tuned to perceptual sensitivity.
+Listening tests indicate higher sensitivity to intonation and word stress than to pause duration, suggesting that assigning larger weights to substitution operations may better align with human judgment. \item The weighted edit distance can be interpreted as the minimum perceptually prosodic modifications needed to transform one speech into another at the discrete level. \end{itemize}